Quasi-compact group schemes, Hopf sheaves, and their representations: Abstract

 \section{Abstract}

-We develop a representation theory for extensions of an abelian variety $A$ by an affine group scheme, that is affine, surjective morphisms of group schemes $q:G\to A$.
-We characterize the categories that arise as such a representation theory, generalizing in this way the classical theory of Tannaka Duality established for affine group schemes.
-We also prove the existence of a (contra-variant) equivalence between the category of affine extensions of an abelian variety $A$ by an affine group scheme and the category of \emph{flat commutative Hopf sheaves} on $A$, generalizing in this manner the well-known equivalence between the categories of affine group schemes and commutative Hopf algebras.
-Any connected group scheme $G$ fits in an affine extension, and therefore it is possible to develop a representation theory for $G$, that depends on the choice of the extension.
-If $G$ is a quasi-compact group scheme over a field, extension of the abelian variety $A$, and $\mathcal H$ its corresponding Hopf sheaf on $A$, we prove that the representation theory of $G$ is equivalent to the category of \emph{$\mathcal H$}--comodules.
+We explore the notion of \emph{representation of an affine extension of an abelian variety} --- such an extension is a faithfully flat affine morphism of $\Bbbk$--group schemes $q:G\to A$, where $A$ is an abelian variety.
+We characterize the categories that arise as the category of representations of an affine extension $q:G\to A$, generalizing the classical results of Tannaka Duality established for affine $\Bbbk$--group schemes (that is, when $A=\Speck$).
+We also prove the existence of a contravariant equivalence between the category of affine extensions of a given $A$ and the category of \emph{faithful commutative Hopf sheaves} on $A$, generalizing in this manner the well-known $\op$--equivalence between affine group schemes and commutative Hopf algebras.
+If $\mathcal H_q$ is the Hopf sheaf on $A$ associated to $ q$, the category of representations of $q$ is equivalent to the category of \emph{$\mathcal H_q$}--comodules.